simenghe/image-repo/README.md

 # image-repo
 Shopify Developer Intern Challenge

-This is the backend repository a link to the frontend is
+This is the backend repository, a link to the frontend is
 [Frontend Repo](https://github.com/simenghe/image-repo-frontend)